FISC-Project/FISC-VHDL/README.md

 This architecture is heavily influenced by ARMv8, specifically ARMv8-A.
 It also carries a lot of design decisions featured in x86-64.
 It is for this reason why the architecture is named FISC - Flexible Instruction Set Computer.

 The first iteration of this project develops a very simple R/CISC architecture and yet powerful design.
-In this first version, **some** of the specifications can be found on the following table:
+In this first version, **some** of the specifications (both ISA and Microarch specs) can be found on the following table:

 |         **Specification name**          | **Description**
 |-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|